 You’ve heard the stats by now.
-Research shows that email marketing is 40 times more effective for acquiring new customers than Facebook and Twitter.
-Yes, 40.
+Research shows that email marketing is forty times more effective for acquiring new customers than Facebook and Twitter.
+Yes, forty.

 Email marketing is certainly not dead, folks.
 It still has one of the highest engagement rates and returns on investment of any marketing strategy.

-You’ve heard us talking about the importance of catchy subject lines, great content and effective calls to action.
+You’ve heard us talking about the importance of catchy subject lines, great content, and effective CTAs.

 A great way to check if your email marketing efforts are worth it is to track your email open rates.